 Let this new venture into the world of “blogging” begin!*

 PPS.
 I would love you to visit and join us at “TOWARDS GREENER BORDERS”, which is a growing ‘community’ of like-minded and interested people – individuals, businesses and organisations – from all around the world.
-Please go to http://www.facebook.com/towardsgreenerborders, like it, and help us to spread the word, as we each work towards a safer, more sustainable and positive planet for us.
-Education and inspiration are the keys … and we need help to pass those on and share what we can.
+Please go to www.facebook.com/towardsgreenerborders, like it, and help us to spread the word, as we each work towards a safer, more sustainable and positive planet for all.
+Education and inspiration are the keys … we need help to pass those on and to share what we can.
 Thank you!

 Please follow on Facebook to see notifications in your newsfeed there.

 To receive email notifications of new posts at The Holly Tree Tales, please follow the blog at www.thehollytreetales.com.

 *NOTE: This page was updated on Friday 1 February 2019.
 The blog began in January 2015.

 Please respect the copyright ownership of all featured on this site.